 We simulate three traffic scenarios with different input vehicle demand profiles on the freeway segment: 800-1200 vehs/hr, 2400-3000 vehs/hr, and 4200-5400 vehs/hr.
 We used these demand profiles to replicate distinct traffic conditions on the simulated freeway, namely free-flowing, slow-moving (moderately congested), and (heavily) congested traffic.
 We used on-ramp inflows that constitute 15-20\% of the total freeway flows.
 Each traffic scenario is simulated for 2 hrs and the vehicle trajectory data for an 800 m homogeneous section on the freeway is recorded.
 The trajectory data corresponding to three traffic scenarios and their traffic dynamics are summarized in Fig.~\ref{fig:sim_data}.

 Fig.~\ref{fig:sim_data}(a) shows a $300$ second snapshot of vehicle trajectories for the three simulated traffic scenarios.
 One can note the backward and forward propagating waves due to the stop-and-go, slow-moving, and heterogeneous free-flowing traffic (respectively) in Fig.~\ref{fig:sim_data}(a).
-The anisotropic kernel is designed based on the range of wave propagation velocities seen in these plots.
+The anisotropic kernel is designed based on the range of wave propagation speeds seen in these plots.
 Fig.~\ref{fig:sim_data}(b) is a flow-density scatter-plot of the three scenarios.
 Together, these figures show the richness of traffic states contained in the training data.
-Later, we will use the flow-density scatter plot as a way to compare the traffic dynamics observed in the simulated and real-world traffic data.